cff29546/pzmap2dzi/README.md

     - Remove the calling of `render_grid.bat` and `render_room.bat` from `run.bat`
 - Do not render zombie heatmap
     - Remove the calling of `render_zombie.bat` from `run.bat`
+- Do not render foraging zones
+    - Remove the calling of `render_foraging.bat` from `run.bat`
 - Do not render top view map
     - Remove the calling of `render_zombie_top.bat` and `render_base_top.bat` from `run.bat`
 - Config a hotkey to elegantly stop rendering at a breakpoint so you can resume later